syncfusion-content/flutter-docs/Flutter/xlsio/add-stacked-column-chart.md

 # Adding Stacked Column Chart to Excel worksheet

+A stacked column chart is a basic Excel chart type to allow part-to-whole comparisons over time, or across categories and data series are stacked one on top of the other in vertical columns.
+Stacked column charts can show change over time because it's easy to compare total column lengths.

-The following code snippet illustrate how to add Stacked Column chart to Excel worksheet.
+The following code snippet illustrate how to add Stacked Column chart to Excel worksheet using Flutter XlsIO.

 {% highlight dart %}